 Use anti-foam chemicals

 You can purchase anti-foam products such as Pool & Spa Defoamer.
-This is a kind of chemical that gets rid of the foam quickly.
+This is a kind of chemical that gets rid of the foamy water quickly.
 This is a great fast option, especially if you want to use the hot tub soon and not go through the hassle of draining and refilling.

 This anti-foam method should not be a substitute for draining and refilling.
-Anti-foam chemicals do not address the problem however.
-Anti-foam chemicals can keep foams away for up to 24 hours.
+However, these chemicals do not address the root of the problem they merely keep foams away for up to 24 hours.

 How to prevent foam in a hot tub

 They say prevention is the best cure, and it applies to your hot tub too.
 They might seem extreme, but now that you know just what hot tub foam is, it’s worth going the extra mile to prevent hot tub foam from occurring in the first place.

 Here are some common rules or guidelines to follow if you have a hot tub.

 - Everyone should shower beforehand

 You and anyone else who goes into the hot tub should shower beforehand.
-This is to wash off makeup, soap or cream residues, and other chemicals from the body.
+This is to wash off makeup, body oils, soap residue or cream residue, and other chemicals from the body.

 - Pre-rinse bathing suits

 The bathing suits of anyone entering the hot tub, if worn, should be well cleaned and well rinsed with fresh water.
 This will make sure any extra chemicals such as bleach, laundry detergent, fabric softeners, and so forth are washed out and do not enter the hot tub.

 - Do not let your head go underwater